Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Experimental Study

 \subsection{Performance on Numerical Benchmarks}

 We first examine the optimization capability of L2E on numerical landscapes where the meta-training and testing distributions align.
-This assessment covers two critical dimensions: {precision on standard numerical problems} (BBOB) and {scalability to high dimensions} (LSGO).
+This assessment focuses on two aspects: performance on standard numerical benchmarks ({BBOB}) and scalability to high dimensions ({LSGO}).